Dub Lémna ingen Tighearnáin

-Dub Lemna ingen Tighearnáin, Queen of Ireland, died 943.
+Dub Lemna ingen Tighearnáin, (also Dub Leamna) Queen of Ireland, died 943.

 Background

 Dub Lemna was a daughter of Tighearnáin mac Seallachan, King of Breifne (died c.
 888).
 Her brother, Ruarc mac Tighearnáin (fl. c.
 893), was the eponym and ancestor of the clan Ó Ruairc, Kings of Breifne.

 Marriage and children

 Dub Lemna married Donnchad Donn of the Clann Cholmáin, who was King of Mide and High King of Ireland from 919 till his death in 944.
 She was his third wife.
 Her children by Donnchad are uncertain but they do not include Oengus mac Donnchada, who appears to have been a son of Cainnech ingen Canannán of Ailech, who died in 929.